iltommi/qdb-documentation/source/concepts/distribution.rst

 The entry is then placed on the node whose ID is the :term:`successor` of the entry's ID.
 If replication is in place, the entry will also be placed on the successor's successor.

-When a client queries the cluster, it locates the node who is the successor of the entry and queries that node.
+When a client queries the cluster, it locates the node that is the successor of the entry and queries that node.

+As of quasardb 1.2.0, if the cluster uses :ref:`data-replication`, read queries are automatically load-balanced.
+Nodes containing replicated entries may respond instead of the original node to provide faster lookup speed.

 Stabilization
 ---------------